Where are they now?

 MA thesis (2018): Learning Leninism: factional struggles in the Communist Party of Yugoslavia during the Great Purge (1936-1940)

-PhD student at the Graduate School for East and Southeast European Studies, University of Regensburg.
+PhD student, Graduate School for East and Southeast European Studies, University of Regensburg.

 Ewelina Sikora (Poland)